enricca/champions_sim/README.md

 ## Installation and Execution
 To run this project:

-Clone the repository and create a virtual environment (e.g., using conda) with the dependencies listed in the requirements.txt file.
+- Clone the repository and create a virtual environment (e.g., using conda) with the dependencies listed in the requirements.txt file.

-In your terminal, navigate to the project directory and execute the following command:
+- In your terminal, navigate to the project directory and execute the following command:

     Copy code
+    ```
     python app.py
+    ```
-Follow the on-screen instructions to interact with the application.
+- Follow the on-screen instructions to interact with the application.

 ## Project Structure
 The project is organized into the following directories:

-htmls: Contains the HTML files retrieved from the web.
+**htmls**: Contains the HTML files retrieved from the web.

-scrapper.py: Code used to scrape the web and obtain these HTML files. parse_elimination_games.py & parse_leagues.py: Code used to parse the HTML files into usable tables.
+**scrapper.py**: Code used to scrape the web and obtain these HTML files.
+**parse_elimination_games.py** and **parse_leagues.py**: Code used to parse the HTML files into usable tables.
-data: Holds both the raw data parsed from the HTML files and the processed data for further use.
+**data**: Holds both the raw data parsed from the HTML files and the processed data for further use.

-preprocess.py: Script for processing and preparing the data.
+**preprocess.py**: Script for processing and preparing the data.
-utils: Contains a JSON file used for renaming teams, as there were multiple sources for web data.
+**utils**: Contains a JSON file used for renaming teams, as there were multiple sources for web data.

-models: Stores the machine learning models for each season.
+**models**: Stores the machine learning models for each season.

-model.py: Script used to train and manage the machine learning models. static and templates: Contains necessary files for the Flask application.
+**model.py**: Script used to train and manage the machine learning models.
+**static** and **templates**: Contains necessary files for the Flask application.

-static: Stores the results plot and the CSS file that defines the visual style of the Flask app.
+**static**: Stores the results plot and the CSS file that defines the visual style of the Flask app.
-templates: Contains the HTML files responsible for the layout and design of the Flask app.
+**templates**: Contains the HTML files responsible for the layout and design of the Flask app.
-The core application logic is in app.py, which builds the Flask app and integrates the simulation code from montecarlo.py.
+The core application logic is in **app.py**, which builds the Flask app and integrates the simulation code from **montecarlo.py**.

 ## Future Development